-Coming to your $1,200 relief check: Donald J. Trump’s name
+In unprecedented move, Treasury orders Trump’s name printed on stimulus checks

 The checks will carry the signature of an official with the Bureau of the Fiscal Service, the Treasury Department division that prints the checks.
 The checks will follow direct deposits issued in recent days to the bank accounts of about 80 million people.
 Those payments do not include Trump’s name.

 The decision to have the paper checks bear Trump’s name, in the works for weeks, according to a Treasury official, was announced early Tuesday to the IRS’s information technology team.
-The team, working from home, is now racing to implement a programming change that two senior officials said will likely lead to a delay in issuing the first batch of paper checks.
+The team, working from home, is now racing to implement a programming change that two senior IRS officials said will probably lead to a delay in issuing the first batch of paper checks.
 They are scheduled to be sent Thursday to the Bureau of the Fiscal Service for printing and issuing.

-Computer code must be changed to include the president’s name and the system must be tested, these official said.
-A Treasury Department spokesperson, however, denied any delay and said the plan all along was to issue the checks next week.
+Computer code must be changed to include the president’s name, and the system must be tested, these officials said.
+“Any last-minute request like this will create a downstream snarl that will result in a delay,” said Chad Hooper, a quality-control manager who serves as national president of the IRS’s Professional Managers Association.

+A Treasury Department spokeswoman, however, denied any delay and said the plan all along was to issue the checks next week.

-“Economic Impact Payment checks are scheduled to go out on time and exactly as planned—there is absolutely no delay whatsoever,” the spokesperson said in a written statement.
+“Economic Impact Payment checks are scheduled to go out on time and exactly as planned — there is absolutely no delay whatsoever,” the spokeswoman said in a written statement.
 She said this was a faster process than the stimulus checks the George W. Bush administration issued in 2008 to head off a looming recession.

 “In fact, we expect the first checks to be in the mail early next week which is well in advance of when the first checks went out in 2008 and well in advance of initial estimates,” the statement said.

+An IRS representative on Tuesday referred questions to the Treasury Department.
+After this article was published, the IRS released a written statement on Wednesday that said: “Thanks to hard work and long hours by dedicated IRS employees, these payments are going out on schedule, as planned, without delay, to the nation.”

 The paper checks are scheduled to be issued at a rate of 5 million each week until September, starting with the lowest-income taxpayers.
-They’re for taxpayers whose bank information is not on file with the IRS.

-The $2.1 trillion stimulus, the government’s largest and most recent coronavirus rescue package, was passed by a bipartisan Congress and signed by the president.
+The $2 trillion stimulus, the government’s largest and most recent coronavirus rescue package, was passed by a bipartisan vote in Congress and signed by the president.
 The checks to individual taxpayers were not originally Trump’s idea, but he embraced them after Sens.
 Josh Hawley (R-Mo.) and Mitt Romney (R-Utah) proposed them.

 The White House had initially floated a payroll tax cut as a centerpiece of its stimulus effort but backed off that plan amid concerns it would not reach American households quickly enough.

-Note: This article has been updated.
-Erica Werner contributed to this report.